Example scenarios of false positives with Amazon WAF Bot Control - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 • You might rely on some specific bot traffic for things like uptime monitoring, integration testing, or marketing tools.
 If Bot Control identifies and blocks the bot traffic that you want to allow, you need to alter the handling by adding your own rules.
 While this isn't a false positive scenario for all customers, if it is for you, you will need to handle it the same as for a false positive.

 • The Bot Control managed rule group verifies bots using the IP addresses from Amazon WAF.
 If you use Bot Control and you have verified bots that route through a proxy or load balancer, you might need to explicitly allow them using a custom rule.
-For information about how to create a custom rule of this type, see Forwarded IP address.
+For information about how to create a custom rule of this type, see Using forwarded IP addresses in Amazon WAF.

 • A Bot Control rule with a low global false positive rate might heavily impact specific devices or applications.
 For example, in testing and validation, we might not have observed requests from applications with low traffic volumes or from less common browsers or devices.